Vocabulary Dropout for Curriculum Diversity in LLM Co-Evolution: Discussion

-\paragraph{Non-stationarity and scale.} Our phase ablations (\Cref{tab:vanilla_eval}) show that the value of vocabulary dropout is scale-dependent.
-One explanation is that larger models have more redundant token representations and can reroute around masked tokens without degrading coherence.
-Stronger non-stationary pressure then produces diversity gains without degrading coherence, though we do not directly test this mechanism.
-This points toward adaptive masking schedules that scale $\alpha$ with model size or anneal it over training.

-We test a linear schedule increasing $\alpha$ from $0.75$ to $1.0$ over the 5 iterations (\Cref{fig:annealing}).
-The anneal peaks two iterations earlier than fixed VD75 (iteration 3 vs 5), wins 3 of 5 iterations on math-average, and achieves the highest cumulative performance across all iterations.
-It also produces a more stable trajectory, with lower iteration-to-iteration volatility and an OlympiadBench range of 3.0 points vs 6.4 for fixed (\Cref{fig:annealing}c).
-Frontloading diversity pressure when stagnation risk is highest and relaxing it as the solver matures merits further investigation.
+\paragraph{Non-stationarity and scale.} The masking-strength ablations (\Cref{tab:vanilla_eval}) show that vocabulary dropout's value is scale-dependent, a capacity effect.
+Larger models carry more redundant token representations and can reroute around masked tokens, so a more aggressive mask raises diversity without sacrificing coherence.
+This points toward adaptive masks that scale $\alpha$ with model size or anneal it over training.
+A linear anneal from $\alpha{=}0.75$ to $1.0$ supports this reading, peaking two iterations earlier than fixed VD75, winning three of five iterations on math average, and tracing a more stable trajectory, with an OlympiadBench range of 3.0 points against 6.4 for fixed masking (\S\ref{app:annealing}).
+It also attains the highest cumulative performance across the five iterations.

-\paragraph{Scope and limitations.} When the proposer already has more capacity than the solver (8B$\to$4B cross-scale, \Cref{app:cross_scale}), adding dropout hurts rather than helps ($-1.4$ avg), because the difficulty calibration is already misaligned and diversity pressure amplifies the mismatch.
-Similarly, co-evolutionary training with or without dropout does not consistently benefit instruction-tuned models at the scales we tested (\Cref{app:instruct}).
-The intervention is most effective when proposer and solver are capacity-matched and trained from base models.
+\paragraph{Scope and limitations.} When the proposer already has more capacity than the solver (8B$\to$4B cross-scale, \S\ref{app:cross_scale}), dropout hurts rather than helps ($-1.4$ avg), because the difficulty calibration is already misaligned and diversity pressure amplifies the mismatch.
+Even without dropout, the cross-scale pairing does no better than the symmetric baseline (38.8 vs.\ 38.3 avg), so a stronger proposer alone does not buy a better curriculum.
+The matched-scale 8B curriculum still trains a 4B model well in static transfer (\S\ref{sec:curriculum_transfer}), so the live difficulty calibration rather than the curriculum content drives this degradation.
+Similarly, co-evolution with or without dropout does not consistently benefit instruction-tuned models in our Qwen2.5-1.5B-Instruct experiments (\S\ref{app:instruct}).
+These boundaries track the co-evolutionary setting rather than vocabulary dropout itself.
+R-Zero-style self-play is most productive when proposer and solver are capacity-matched base models, the range in which vocabulary dropout operates.